PINOMG/determinator_server/README.md

 All requests are sent to base_url/[method_name], where [method_name] is replaced by the methods below.
 To get started simply:

 1. Clone this repository to your server.
-2. Import the *pinomg.sql* code to your database. *Note: This contains some example users aswell.*
+2. Import the *pinomg.sql* code to your database.
 3. Rename the */api/v1/connect.example.php* to */api/v1/connect.php* and follow the instructions in the file.
+4. Now you're good to go!
+Determinate away!

 *Note: The ER diagramme of the database is available in the docs/ folder.*